bergesinstitute/graf-method/book-1-unit-1.md

 # Nouns in Spanish

 Nouns have number: they can be singular (one) or plural (more than one).
 In order to make them plural, we add *-s* at the end, or *-es* if the noun ends in a consonant. *Guitarra → Guitarras.
 Doctor → Doctores.*

 Nouns in Spanish have gender (they can be either masculine or feminine).
 A *piano* (piano) is masculine, while a *guitarra* (guitar) is feminine.
 Notice how *piano* ends in *-o* and *guitarra* ends in *-a*.
 It is quite common for masculine and feminine nouns to end in those letters respectively, but it is not a rule.
 So, in order to memorize the gender of nouns, we are going to learn all of them together with the article.

 # Articles in Spanish

 There are two kinds of articles, both in Spanish and in English.
 In English, we have a definite article (*the*) that we use for nouns that are identifiable by the listener.
 For example, if I tell Mary I was at *the restaurant* last night, I'm assuming Mary knows what restaurant I am talking about.

 We also have two indefinite articles (*a/some*) that we use for nouns that are not identifiable by the listener.
 If I tell Mary I was at *a restaurant* last night, it could be any restaurant, not a particular one that she already knows about.

 Here are the articles in Spanish.
-They have to match the noun both in gender (masculine/feminine) and number (singular [one]/plural [more than one]).
+They have to match the noun both in gender (masculine/feminine) and number (singular, i.e. one/plural, i.e more than one).

 ## Definite article (the)